Invisible (Linkin Park song): Release and promotion

 The song was released from their seventh studio album One More Light.
 It was released digitally on May 10, 2017.
 The band released a lyric video of the song on the same day.
-As of December 26, 2017, the lyric video has gained over 12.1 million views.

 Live performances

 The song's first live performance was in front of the audience who were in attendance at the taping of James Corden's The Late Late Show in February.
-The performance aired on the June 12, 2017 episode.
+The performance aired on the June 12, 2017, episode.
 The first public performance was during Maximus Festival 2017 at the Santiago, Chile show.
 The track has been performed multiple times since then.